dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_13.md

 The paper proposes an adversarial abstraction.

 The shared state is ignored.
-Reads operations are replaced nondeterministic assignments.
+Read operations are replaced nondeterministic assignments.
 The intuition is that the properties we look at most often depends on the control-flow and the local variables rather than the data.

 The abstraction replace the read and write rules with: